Universal Values Types and Sets

 Which of these ten values types would you say are your top three, most often?
 Which are your weakest three?
 In which values set or sets do you tend to cluster, or are you balanced across all three?

-If better understanding of goals and values that you are likely to encounter in the workplace, in society, and in future intelligent systems comes from any of this work, it will have been well worth the effort.
+If better understanding of adaptive goals and values that we will need in the workplace, in society, and in future intelligent systems comes from any of this work, it will have been well worth the effort.